 Childhood obesity is easily preventable; all we need is will power and the right strategies.
 If we can beat childhood obesity now, we can produce future adults who are healthier and well-rounded.

-To search for Childhood Obesity pediatric healthcare providers worldwide, please use the Mya Care search engine.
+If you are worried about your child's weight, visit a children's hospital or medical center, or talk to your doctor today.
+To search for pediatric healthcare providers worldwide, please use the Mya Care search engine.

 1. Talking to Your Pediatrician.
 WebMD. https://www.webmd.com/parenting/raising-fit-kids/weight/features/talking-to-pediatrician#2.
 Published 2018.
 Accessed December 28, 2018.